-- Insert appropriate bolt or stipple rebar to facilitate lift out maneuver - Attach web sling - Build crib stand(s) on the outside of the cutting area to support the slab once it is cut free - Check anchor system to ensure that it is secure - Begin lifting out the cut section of concrete using appropriate tools - Safely complete the lift out maneuver - Complete skill in allotted time team, and a structural collapse tool kit provided by the AHJ.
-Follow AHJ
+Insert appropriate bolt or stipple rebar to facilitate lift out maneuver Attach web sling Build crib stand(s) on the outside of the cutting area to support the slab once it is cut free Check anchor system to ensure that it is secure Begin lifting out the cut section of concrete using appropriate tools Safely complete the lift out maneuver Complete skill in allotted time TIME: 2.5 hours (+/-) 5. b.

-5. b.
 Demonstrate a clean horizontal breach on a concrete slab with lift out.

-CONDITION: Given a concrete slab (minimum 4" thick), materials, PPE, a 2-4 member using appropriate tools.

-Correctly demonstrate a clean horizontal breach on a concrete slab with lift out SCENARIO:

-Use appropriate PPE including eye protection, hearing protection, and respiratory protection

-- Address all safety concerns

-- Identify slab depth

-- Cut inspection hole to determine victim location, using victim location tools

-- Using appropriate cutting techniques, cut through all steel and concrete

-- Make an opening large enough for entry

-- Insert appropriate bolt or stipple rebar to facilitate lift out maneuver

-- Attach web sling

-- Lift out the cut section of concrete using appropriate tools

-- Safely complete the lift out maneuver

-- Complete skill in allotted time

-5. c.
+REFERENCE : NFPA 1006, 2021 edition, 6.3.9, 6.3.10, 6.3.11 CONDITION: Given a concrete slab (minimum 4" thick), materials, PPE, a 2-4 member team, and a structural collapse tool kit provided by the AHJ.
+Follow AHJ protocols.
+SCENARIO: Correctly demonstrate a clean horizontal breach on a concrete slab with lift out using appropriate tools.
+COMPETENCE: Use appropriate PPE including eye protection, hearing protection, and respiratory protection Address all safety concerns Identify slab depth Cut inspection hole to determine victim location, using victim location tools Using appropriate cutting techniques, cut through all steel and concrete Make an opening large enough for entry Insert appropriate bolt or stipple rebar to facilitate lift out maneuver Attach web sling Lift out the cut section of concrete using appropriate tools Safely complete the lift out maneuver Complete skill in allotted time TIME: 2.5 hours (+/-) 5. c.
 Demonstrate a dirty horizontal breach on a concrete slab.

-CONDITION: Given a concrete slab (minimum 4" thick), materials, PPE, a 2-4 member team, and a structural collapse tool kit provided by the AHJ.
-Follow AHJ appropriate tools.

-SCENARIO: Correctly demonstrate a dirty horizontal breach on a concrete slab using respiratory protection

-Use appropriate PPE including eye protection, hearing protection, and
+REFERENCE : NFPA 1006, 2021 edition, 6.3.9, 6.3.10, 6.3.11 CONDITION: Given a concrete slab (minimum 4" thick), materials, PPE, a 2-4 member team, and a structural collapse tool kit provided by the AHJ.
+Follow AHJ protocols.
+SCENARIO: Correctly demonstrate a dirty horizontal breach on a concrete slab using appropriate tools.
+COMPETENCE: • Use appropriate PPE including eye protection, hearing protection, and respiratory protection

-- Provide air monitoring and ventilation, as needed

-- Select an appropriate respiratory protection device suitable for the size of the space and environmental content

-- Select appropriate tool for the task

-- Demonstrate safe start-up procedures

-- Operate the tool in a safe and efficient manner

-- Breach hole large enough for easy passage

-- Clear opening of all sharps and snags

-- Maintain safety measures

-- Complete skill in allotted time

-5. d.
-Demonstrate a dirty vertical breach on a concrete slab.
+Provide air monitoring and ventilation, as needed Select an appropriate respiratory protection device suitable for the size of the space and environmental content Select appropriate tool for the task Demonstrate safe start-up procedures Operate the tool in a safe and efficient manner Breach hole large enough for easy passage Clear opening of all sharps and snags Maintain safety measures Complete skill in allotted time TIME: 1.5 hours (+/-) 5. d.
+Demonstrate a d lirty vertical breach on a concrete slab.
+REFERENCE : NFPA 1006, 2021 edition, 6.3.9, 6.3.10, 6.3.11 CONDITION: Given a concrete slab (minimum 4" thick), materials, PPE, a 2-4 member team, and a structural collapse tool kit provided by the AHJ.
+Follow AHJ protocols.
+SCENARIO: Correctly demonstrate a dirty vertical breach on a concrete slab using appropriate tools.
+COMPETENCE: Use appropriate PPE including: eye protection, hearing protection, and respiratory protection Provide air monitoring and ventilation, as needed Select an appropriate respiratory protection device suitable for the size of the space and environmental content Select appropriate tool for the task Demonstrate safe start-up procedures (tool) Operate the tool in a safe and efficient manner Breach hole large enough for easy passage Clear opening of all sharps and snags Maintain safety measures Complete skill in allotted time TIME: 1.5 hours (+/-) 5. e.
+Demonstrate a vertical stitch cut and lift out on a slab of concrete using a boring tool or heavy duty hammer drill.